fbpx

 Rights to Privacy

-As a landlord, you should provide advance notice to your tenants before entering the property for any reason.
-Most states require you give tenants at least a 24 hours notice, and some limit you to entering the property only during normal business hours.
+As a landlord, you should provide advance notice to your residents before entering the property for any reason.
+Most states require you give residents at least a 24 hours notice, and some limit you to entering the property only during normal business hours.

 However, a tenant cannot refuse you the right to enter the property if you have given the appropriate notification.
 And many states allow for exceptions in the case of emergencies, such as a fire or leak.